Rithmatist/spiral-governance/README.md

 ## Origin

 This protocol was extracted from a working system — not designed in advance of it.
 The rules describe something that was already built and running.
-The extraction made the methodology portable.

-The first project grew organically.
-The next projects inherit the spine without having to grow it themselves.
+What is currently built: the proposals directory, `CODEX.md` as enforced system prompt, the mutation seal, the output audit config, the template.
+These are running in the reference implementation.

+What is directional: automated distortion scanning, confidence gating as code, formal audit tooling.
+These are described in `REFERENCE.md` as the full governance picture — not all of it exists yet.